Serbia Fashion Week: SFW 2016

 In 2016, Novi Sad's Popovic sisters, Mila and Tijana, focused on eco-design, by presenting garments made of recycled materials.
-International designers at the show included German Isabell De Hellerin and Slovenian Nika Ravnik, as well as Lesia Semi from the Ukraine.
+International designers at the show included German Isabell De Hellerin and Slovenian Nika Ravnik, as well as Lesia Semi from Ukraine.
 Prizes were handed out at the French embassy in Belgrade, with jury members consisting of fashion expert Donald Potard and designer Anna Fendi.
 Fendi also visited Novi Sad to promote her new selection of wines from her AFV label.
 Additionally, the Novi Sad event was showcased at New York Fashion Week, featuring the collections of local designers Bata Spasojević and Marina Ilić.
 An exchange of designers also took place between D.C.
 Fashion Week and Serbia Fashion Week.

 SFW 2017

 In 2017, designer Suzana Perić had a runway show noted for its boho style and local pop singer Ana Stanić performed at the festival.
 Italian fashion was highlighted, as well as showcasing designers from Croatia, Spain, Romania and Belarus.
 A new segment at the event, featuring films about fashion, was inaugurated, with cinematic works from various film festivals being shown.
 Additionally, a number of foreign fashion press were in attendance, including World of Fashion (Italy), Runway Manhattan (USA), Fashion Insider (USA), and El Sharkiah Magazine (Saudi Arabia).
 The executive director of Malta Fashion Week, Adrian Mizzi, gave out awards at the closing ceremonies, held at the Italian embassy in Belgrade.
-He was accompanied by Gucci Fashion House heiress, Patricia Gucci, who also signed copies of her new book, which was published in the Serbian language and examines her family’s clothing empire.
+He was accompanied by Gucci Fashion House heiress, Patricia Gucci, who also signed copies of her new book, which was published in the Serbian language and examines her family's clothing empire.
 By 2017, the number of visitors to Serbia Fashion Week had jumped to 30,000.